-For the surf, aim to a light surf rod somewhere in the 10′-12’ range, with a line of between 12-20lb, and either one of a baitcasting or spinning reel.
+For the surf, aim for a light surf rod somewhere in the 10′-12’ range, with a line of between 12-20lb-test, and either a baitcasting or spinning reel.
 Live bait works best here too, with crustaceans like crab or shrimp being ideal – feel free to try artificial lures that look like these types of live bait, as they can work almost just as well.

 Tips and Techniques for Catching Aussie Permit

-Flats Permit fishing offers incredible opportunities but it is also where your technique has be at its sharpest.
-For one, you will likely find solitary Permit rather than a school, making them much more likely to scare when disturbed.
+Flats Permit fishing offers incredible opportunities but it is also where your technique has been at its sharpest.
+For one, you will likely find a solitary Permit rather than a school, making them much more likely to scare when disturbed.